npvlong/Fifa_Clustering/README.md

 # Clustering

-For this project, I will be using clustering methods to group FIFA 20 top players (overall>85) by their specific attributes
+For this project, I will be using K-Means, DBSCAN, and Hierarchical method to group FIFA 20 top players (overall>85) by their specific attributes.

-## Methods used:
+## Methods:

 1. [K-Means](https://github.com/npvlong/Fifa_Clustering/blob/master/ipynb/Clustering%20-%20KMeans.ipynb)